 The next 25 of the Greatest Cover Songs #26-50

-In part one I listed 25 of the greatest cover songs and to date it's been my most viewed blog post.
-There are so many more I wanted to add to the list so depending on the response, I'm prepared to follow with 51-75 and 76-100 in the future.
+In part one I listed 25 of the greatest cover songs and to date it’s been one of my most viewed blog post.
+There are so many more added to the list so I’ve updated the posts on #’s 51-75 and 76-100 and will publish those as well.

 |Brook Benton (is this guy cool or what?)|

 26. “Rainy Night in Georgia” was written by by Tony Joe White and he released it in October of 1969.
 This song was a hit for Brook Benton in 1970 after it’s release in December of 1969.
 As much as I like the original, Benton sings this song like it was meant for him.

 27. “Me and Bobby McGee” written by Fred Foster and Kris Kristofferson.
 First recorded by Roger Miller in 1969 and over 165 times since.
 Another song with many great cover versions but you have to go with Janis Joplin and a nod to a very respectable version by Pink.